Amsterdam/mijn-wmoned-api/README.md

 ### Updating dependencies

 Direct dependencies are specified in `requirements-root.txt`.
-These should not have pinned a version (except when needed)
+These packages usually do not have pinned versions so we can update versions easily.

-- `pip install -r requirements-root.txt`
+- `make requirements`
-- `pip freeze > requirements.txt`
+- `pip install -r requirements.txt`